Help save our snake necked turtle with citizen science!

 If you find an injured or dead turtle, it should be taken to WA Wildlife Hospital who can provide emergency care and rehabilitation:

-If you are needing to handle a turtle in order to take it to a wildlife rescue centre, please make sure you do so correctly.
-You can grasp the turtle around the middle of the carapace and hold it away from your body.
-The hind legs have small claws so this will prevent you from getting any minor scratches.
+If you need to handle a turtle in order to take it to a wildlife rescue centre, please make sure you do so correctly.
+You can grasp the turtle around the middle of the carapace (the hard top part of the shell) and hold the turtle away from your body.
+The hind legs have small claws, so this will prevent you from getting any minor scratches.